Joe Biden Quashes 2020 Rumors: ‘Guys, I’m Not Running’

 Like Michelle Obama, Joe Biden is trying to nip speculation about his future political career in the bud – despite what his busy schedule suggests.

-Early on Sunday, Politico reported that the former vice president is “keeping his options open” on another presidential run, talking with his staff about how to best position himself for a 2020 run.
-He’s lined up a slew of of political appearances befitting a potential candidate, including a fundraiser for New York Governor Andrew Cuomo, and a speech to the Florida Democratic Party.
+Early on Sunday, Politico reported that the former vice-president is “keeping his options open” on another presidential run, talking with his staff about how to best position himself for 2020.
+He’s lined up a slew of political appearances befitting a potential candidate, including a fundraiser for New York Governor Andrew Cuomo, and a speech to the Florida Democratic Party.

 But later in the day during a speech at the annual state Democratic Party dinner in New Hampshire, where the nation’s first primary is held, Biden denied that he’s thinking of taking on Trump.